 • The assessment intended to meet targets for all features while reducing conflict with other competing land uses.
-A cost surface approach was used to avoid transformed and degraded areas, to favour areas where opportunities existed for conservation activities or alternatively where costs for implementing conservation were lowest, while avoiding areas with known constraints for conservation activities or where costs for implementing conservation activities or where costs for implementing conservation activities were highest.
+A cost surface approach was used to avoid transformed and degraded areas, to favour areas where opportunities existed for conservation activities or alternatively where costs for implementing conservation were lowest, while avoiding areas with known constraints for conservation activities or where costs for implementing conservation activities were highest.